sureshm-hub/code-challenges/cheat-sheet.md

         option A: long curr = 1000_000_000+1000_000_000+1000_000_000+1000_000_000;// nums[i]+nums[j]+nums[k]+nums[l];
         option B: long curr = nums[i];  curr += nums[j]; curr += nums[k]; curr += +nums[l];

+Binary Search
+    if nums[0] in sorted array is > target then "end" will be "-1" if nums[length-1] in sorted array is < target then "start" will be "length" mid calculation (start+end)/2 can cuse overflow

 Product Except Self
     Prefix & Suffix productx (rolling products)